UnTamedFury/pip-fdroid-fury/README.md

 # Fury Pip Cache

-External pip cache repository for fury-fdroid-repo workflows.
+External pip cache repository for fury-fdroid workflows.
 This repository automates the caching of pip dependencies to speed up CI/CD pipelines.

 ## Usage in Workflows